Zuehlke/machines-code-people/articles/containerization-and-why-to-use-it.md

 With containerization, you immediately get rid of leftovers your software may cause.
 By **throwing away the old container** after deploying a new version you have already cleaned up after your application.

-A tangent about volumes/host mounts: Sometimes your app writes files outside of its container.
-In these cases the files still need to be cleaned up, but usually an app has a well-defined output directory that rarely changes.
+Sometimes you want to persist data across container crashes or restarts.
+In these cases you can use volumes to store the data and not pollute your host.
 Volumes allow you to use containerization with databases quite nicely: The data is safe from crashes but up- and downgrading a DB is just a question of stopping the old container and booting a new one.

 ## More hardware and the procurement process